-When working in a developing country, there are many factors that Live Different needs to consider to ensure we are making the most positive and sustainable impact possible.
+When working in a developing country, there are many factors that we need to consider to ensure we are making the most positive and sustainable impact possible.
 We know that we are not equipped to solve all of the problems in a given community, and so we work hard to focus on the projects that are within our area of expertise which can result in the largest impact for the greatest number of people.

-Currently, Live Different is primarily focused on building projects; new homes for families in Dominican Republic and Mexico, and a school in Haiti.
+Currently, our primary focus is on building projects; new homes for families in Dominican Republic and Mexico, and a school in Haiti.
 We have found that concentrating our skills and resources on one type of project can make the biggest difference, rather than having our resources and attention divided between various types of programs, with the likely result of making little to no impact.

 AID AND DONATIONS